devcartel/pyrfa/pyrfa/README.md

 ### OMM Posting

 __marketPricePost(_Tuple_)__
 OMM Posting (off-stream) leverages on consumer login channel to contribute aka. "post" data up to ADH/ADS cache.
-_*Noted : Posted service must be up_
+Note that the posted service must be up. `MTYPE IMAGE` can be added to `data` in order to post the IMAGE (default `MTYPE` is `UPDATE`)

 Post Image